malinabucur/OTP-System/README.md

 ## Technical requirements fulfilles:
 * The solution is a web application developed with the latest .NET framework.
 * For the frontend part I used JavaScript, HTML and CSS, along with Bootstrap for the styling part.
-* Unit tests were performed.
+* Unit tests were performed - I used NUnit.
-* I used MVC architecture and SSMS for database.
+* I used MVC architecture.
+* For databse I used SQL Server Management Studio (SSMS).
+* I used Entity Framework to work with relational data.